-One aspect of this is a new immigration policy for fintech businesses, announced by the Minister of Home Affairs to the Bermuda Parliament in early May 2018.
-This allows a company operating in the fintech space and which is new to Bermuda to receive immediate approval of up to five work permits for non-Bermudian staff within the first six months of obtaining its business permit.
+A further government initiative is a tailored immigration policy for fintech businesses, which allows a company operating in the fintech space and which is new to Bermuda to receive immediate approval of up to five work permits for non-Bermudian staff within the first six months of obtaining its business permit.
 In order to benefit from this, a business must present a plan for the hiring, training and development of Bermudians in entry-level or trainee positions.
-A business may not, however, apply for a work permit under this policy in respect of any job categories which are closed (i.e. reserved exclusively for Bermudians, their spouses and permanent resident cardholders only) or restricted (in respect of which a permit may only be obtained for one year) under Bermuda's employment legislation, or which are entry-level, graduate or trainee positions.
+A business may not, however, apply for a work permit under this policy in respect of any job categories which are closed (i.e. reserved exclusively for Bermudians, their spouses and permanent resident certificate holders only) or restricted (in respect of which a permit may only be obtained for one year) under Bermuda's employment legislation, or which are entry-level, graduate or trainee positions.

-Throughout 2018, the government has also been busy entering into a series of memoranda of understandings with various digital asset businesses.
+The government has also entered into a series of memoranda of understandings with various digital asset businesses.
 Under these memoranda:

-- Binance Holdings Limited, the parent company of the Binance Group, the world's largest digital exchange, has committed to develop its global compliance base in Bermuda, creating at least 40 jobs, and to develop a digital asset exchange in Bermuda.
-It has also undertaken to sponsor university scholarships for Bermudians in blockchain technology development and regulatory compliance, and to make capital available for investment in new Bermudabased blockchain companies. - Medici Ventures LLC, a subsidiary of overstock.com (the world's first major enterprise to accept Bitcoin), will create at least 30 jobs in Bermuda over three years, develop a security token trading platform in Bermuda, support the training of Bermudians in software development, and collaborate with government, the BMA and other stakeholders in developing and improving Bermuda's legal and regulatory framework applicable to digital asset businesses. - Shyft, a blockchain AML/ATF and identity startup, will invest up to US\$10 million over the next three years into Bermuda's economy, support the training of Bermudians in blockchain technology and software development, and collaborate in the development and improvement of Bermuda's digital asset legal and regulatory framework.
-Shyft has also signed a separate MOU with Trunomi, a Bermuda-based consent and data rights platform, which aims to leverage Shyft's blockchain technology with Trunomi's expertise in consumer consent frameworks to support Bermuda in the implementation of an electronic ID scheme. - Omega One, an agency brokerage for cryptocurrencies, will open an office in Bermuda, hire at least 20 Bermudians over the next three years, and donate 10% of a planned token sale to philanthropic causes (with 10% of the amount donated going to sports and community clubs in Bermuda). - Arbitrade, a coin and cryptocurrency exchange, is to move its global headquarters to Bermuda.
+Binance Holdings Limited, the parent company of the Binance Group, the world's largest digital exchange, has committed to develop its global compliance base in Bermuda, creating at least 40 jobs, and to develop a digital asset exchange in Bermuda.
+It has also undertaken to sponsor university scholarships for Bermudians in blockchain technology development and regulatory compliance, and to make capital available for investment in new Bermudabased blockchain companies.

+- Medici Ventures LLC, a subsidiary of overstock.com (the world's first major enterprise to accept Bitcoin), will create at least 30 jobs in Bermuda over three years, develop a security token trading platform in Bermuda, support the training of Bermudians in software development, and collaborate with the government, the BMA and other stakeholders in developing and improving Bermuda's legal and regulatory framework applicable to digital asset businesses. - Shyft, a blockchain AML/ATF and identity startup, will invest up to US\$10 million over the next three years into Bermuda's economy, support the training of Bermudians in blockchain technology and software development, and collaborate in the development and improvement of Bermuda's digital asset legal and regulatory framework.
+Shyft has also signed a separate MOU with Trunomi, a Bermuda-based consent and data rights platform, which aims to leverage Shyft's blockchain technology with Trunomi's expertise in consumer consent frameworks to support Bermuda in the implementation of an electronic ID scheme.

-Under current Bermuda law, and under the ICO Act and the DABA, no licensing requirements are (or will be) imposed on any person merely by virtue of that person holding any form of digital asset, unless that person does so in the course of its business and on behalf of another, in which case that person will likely be regarded as a digital asset services vendor and thus subject to regulation under the DABA.
+Under current Bermuda law, and under the ICO Act and the DABA, no licensing requirements are imposed on any person merely by virtue of that person holding any form of digital asset, unless that person does so in the course of its business and on behalf of another, in which case that person will likely be regarded as a digital asset services vendor and thus subject to regulation under the DABA.
+The BMA is consulting on proposals to require Bermuda trust companies which hold digital assets as trust property to obtain a licence to do so under the DABA.

 An investment fund incorporated or formed in Bermuda which proposes to deal in digital assets as part of its investment strategy or programme may fall within the ambit of the Investment Funds Act 2006.
-This requires open-ended funds, subject to certain exceptions, to apply to the BMA for authorisation prior to commencing business, and subjects such funds to the ongoing supervision of the BMA.
+This requires open-ended funds to apply to the BMA for authorisation prior to commencing business, and subjects such funds to the ongoing supervision of the BMA.
 It does not apply to closed-ended funds, such as private equity funds.

-Mining is specifically exempted from the scope of the DABA, as currently drafted.
-It will therefore remain an unregulated activity.
+Mining is specifically exempted from the scope of the DABA.
+It therefore remains an unregulated activity.